Gressling/cheminf-EDU/machineLearning/les_unit_operations_degradation/README.md

 ## Statistical Summary
 - The degradation data includes metrics for operational inefficiency, measured across different unit operations and workflow steps.
-- Parameters data provides details about various unit operations and associated parameter
+- The parameters data provides details about various unit operations and associated parameters.
+Statistical summaries provide insights into the dataset's central tendencies and variability.

 ## Example Statistical Summaries
 #### Means of Inefficiency Scores by Experiment Group